-As patients begin to explore buprenorphine/Naloxone (Suboxone) as an option to help treat opioid use disorder, they may hear many different things about this medication from friends, family, or online.
+As patients begin to explore buprenorphine/naloxone (Suboxone) as an option to treat opioid use disorder, they may hear many different things from friends, family, or online.
 It is important to separate facts from myths about Suboxone.

 Suboxone will bind to opioid receptors and turn them on, but not to the extent that full agonists will.
-This is called the “ceiling effect”: there is a “ceiling,” or a limit, to the euphoric effects of Suboxone and the extent to which it can cause respiratory suppression and overdose.
+This is called the ceiling effect.
+There is a ceiling, or limit, to the euphoric effects of Suboxone and the extent to which it can cause respiratory suppression and overdose.

 While it is possible to overdose on Suboxone, it is a lot harder to do so than with other full agonist medications because of this ceiling effect.
 The vast majority of Suboxone related overdose deaths involved the use of multiple other substances, making it very unusual for Suboxone alone to be the cause of an overdose.